diablodale/dp.docs/docs/_max/attributes/opencl.md

 ## GPU Sequence and Default

-> :memo: Plugins v1.3.20221003 and newer support using GPU names,
+> 📝 Plugins v1.3.20221003 and newer support using GPU names,
 > e.g. `@opencl nvidia`.
 Use specific names to avoid the sequence
 > concerns below.